antisocialites/HCML/README.md

 # Project Overview

-This repository contains all code and resultsrelated to the project "Explaining Intersectional Model Fairness:Linking SHAP and Disparate Outcomes" by Odette Fischer, Collin Happé, Tim Kramer, Linka Mitome
+This repository contains all code and resultsrelated to the project "Explaining Intersectional Model Fairness : Linking SHAP and Disparate Outcomes" by Odette Fischer, Collin Happé, Tim Kramer, Linka Mitome

 ## Folder Structure